 Heat a large saucepan on medium-high heat (no oil).
 Once hot, add the desiccated coconut and cook, stirring regularly, until lightly toasted, 2-3 mins.
 TIP: Watch it like a hawk as it can burn easily.

-Then add the coconut milk, vegetable stock paste, turmeric, lentils, the water from the tin, sugar and water for the sauce (see pantry for both amounts).
+Next, add the coconut milk, vegetable stock paste, turmeric, lentils, sugar and water for the sauce (see pantry for both amounts).
 Season with salt and pepper and bring to the boil.
-Once boiling lower the heat and simmer until thickened, 5-6 mins.

 Once the butternut has finished roasting, carefully mash half the butternut chunks with the back of a fork.

-Once everything's ready, share the rice and and pumpkin erissery style curry between bowls.
-Sprinkle over the remaining coconut tadka finish.
+When everything's ready, share the rice and pumpkin erissery style curry between your serving bowls.

 Enjoy!